DAT4/os-man-shell/readme.md

     dup2(_duplicate, fd)
 ```

-### function: `fork(child:func, parent:func=lambda:None)`
-This is the function with responsibility for forking.
+This function has also been made to avoid redundancy and to improve flexibility in the program.

++ First the function takes a file-descriptor as a parameter, this file-descriptor is gonna be closed
++ Secondly the function takes another file-descriptor as a parameter, this file-descriptor is gonna be taking the place of the third file-descriptor in the parameters.
-+ First the function takes 2 other functions in its parameters
++ Lastly the function takes a third file-descriptor as a parameter, this file-descriptor is gonna stand down, and let the second file-descriptor in the parameters take over.

-    + a child function which will be responsible for executing stuff in the child process.
-    + a parent function which will be responsible for executing stuff in the parent process.
-+ If the pid of the fork() is greater than `CHILD` which is 0, then the process will wait for child to finish.
-+ Else if pid is 0 then `child()` will run, lastly
-+ Else if pid is less than 0 it means that an error occurred and the process will exit with the exit code 1 which means something abnormal happened.
+_the last parameter id set to `STDOUT` pr. default because it is the file-descriptor mostly used_

+### fork

 ```python
 def my_fork(child, parrent=lambda:None):